 Training Agreement

 An internship training agreement must be developed and followed for each student.
-It is a written statement of commitment to a HQWBL experience made by the student, parent/guardian, HQWBL coordinator/teacher/point of contact, school administrator, and employer.
-It is a required formal document that contains mutually agreed-upon expectations for all parties involved that spells out each party’s role as well as other considerations, such as employment terms, schedule, duration of work, compensation (if applicable), and termination.
-It is the most important tool providing protection to the HQWBL coordinator/teacher/point of contact and school officials against accusations of negligence and liability claims.
-It establishes a basis of understanding as to what is expected from everyone involved.
+It is a written statement of commitment to a HQWBL experience made by the student, parent/guardian, HQWBL coordinator/teacher/point-of-contact, school administrator, and employer.
+It is a required formal document that contains mutually agreed-upon expectations for all parties involved that spells out each party’s role, as well as other considerations, such as employment terms, schedule, duration of work, compensation (if applicable), and termination.
+It is the most important tool providing protection to the HQWBL coordinator/teacher/point-of-contact and school officials against accusations of negligence and liability claims.
+It establishes a basis of understanding as to expectations from everyone involved.
 It is important that each student placed in a HQWBL workplace has a fully completed training agreement on file.

-If the HQWBL coordinator/teacher/point of contact supervises interns from other classes within a CTE program area, the students’ classroom teacher(s) should also be involved in and sign the training agreement.
+If the HQWBL coordinator/teacher/point-of-contact supervises interns from other classes within a CTE program area, the students’ classroom teacher(s) should also be involved in and sign the training agreement.
 All signatories should retain a copy of the agreement.

 Obtaining the employer’s signature provides an excellent opportunity for a visit to the employer to build relationships.
-It is best practice for the HQWBL coordinator/teacher/point of contact to have these documents signed in his/her presence.
+It is best practice for the HQWBL coordinator/teacher/point-of-contact to have these documents signed in his/her presence.

-A sample training agreement is provided in Appendix A. Any customized documentation must include the VDOLI requirements (asterisk and italics items) noted.
+A sample training agreement is provided in Appendix A. Any customized documentation must include the VDOLI requirements (those items marked with asterisks and italics).

 Training Plan